-Looking ahead to the 450th anniversary of Harrow’s foundation in 2022, the Governors have set an ambitious development programme that will celebrate 450 years of Harrow and provide an abiding legacy for decades to come.
+This year, throughout 2022, the School celebrates the 450th anniversary of Harrow’s foundation in 1572.
+The Governors have set an ambitious development programme that will celebrate 450 years of Harrow and provide an abiding legacy for decades to come.

 This programme will see considerable investment in our bursaries and buildings as well as the preservation of our key historic buildings and innovation in learning and scholarship.